Creators can use the SCORM element to add existing or external training modules into Tribal Habits.

 Once the SCORM element is enabled in your organisation, creators will see the element in the usual Content box when editing any topic or article.

 When creators add a SCORM element, they can click on the element to edit it.

-- First, creators can select and upload a file.
-Support formats including SCORM 1.2, SCORM 2004, xAPI, cmi5 and AICC (please contact us if you need support for an additional elearning format).
-After selection the file will be uploaded into our servers for verification.
+Supported formats include SCORM 1.2, SCORM 2004, xAPI, cmi5 and AICC (please contact us if you need support for an additional elearning format).

-- Second, creators must give their file a 'reporting label'.
+After processing, we strongly recommend adding a 'label' for your uploaded file.
 This label is purely for administration and reporting and is not visible to explorers.
-It is used in reporting to differentiate between multiple SCORM files which may be used within the one topic.
+It is used in reporting to differentiate between multiple SCORM files which may be used within one topic or article.

 How does the SCORM element work for explorers?